Back to resources

 Clarity Can Help

-For 16 years, our team at Clarity has helped eCommerce businesses integrate their B2B supply chain management systems with their other software.
+For nearly 20 years, our team at Clarity has helped eCommerce businesses integrate their business supply chain eCommerce systems with their other software.
 Using our integration platform, Clarity Connect, our custom integrations have helped our clients save valuable time and resources for their B2B projects.
-To find out more about how Clarity can help your company improve its eCommerce supply chain management processes, contact us today!
+To find out more about how Clarity can help your company improve supply chain management processes, contact us today!

-Integrated software allows businesses to create custom and automated workflows that make certain processes—such as supply chains, easier, faster, and more accurate.
+Integrated software allows businesses to create custom and automated workflows that make certain processes—such as supply chains for finished and raw materials—easier, faster, and more accurate.

 EDI stands for Electronic Data Interchange.
 It is used by businesses to securely and efficiently exchange data between their systems, so everyone stays up to date on their relevant processes.
 B2B businesses use EDI in eCommerce as a way to communicate data with partners and clients.
 EDI helps businesses streamline operations, reduce costs, and gain valuable insights into their operations.